Visualizing and Understanding Sum-Product Networks: Introduction

-Sum-Product Networks (SPNs)~\cite{Poon2011} are recent tractable density estimators compiling a joint probability distribution into a deep architecture.
-For classical density estimators such as Probabilistic Graphical Models (PGMs)~\cite{Koller2009}, e.g. Markov Networks (MNs) and Bayesian Networks (BNs), \emph{exact} inference is exponential in the model treewidth and even approximate inference routines can result infeasible in practice~\cite{Roth1996}.
-On the other hand, exact complete evidence, marginal and conditional queries on an SPN are computable in linear time in the size of the network~\cite{Poon2011}.
-This is achievable if some easy-to-satisfy structural constraints like \emph{decomposability} and \emph{completeness} are guaranteed~\cite{Poon2011,Peharz2015a}.
-The presence of such constraints, concerning the \emph{scopes} of the network inner nodes, i.e. the RVs comparing in the distributions modeled by those nodes, differentiate SPNs from other kinds of probabilistic deep neural networks.
-SPNs have been successfully employed as density estimators in several applications ranging from computer vision~\cite{Gens2012,Peharz2013}, to speech recognition~\cite{Peharz2014a,Ratajczak2014}, natural language processing~\cite{Cheng2014} activity recognition~\cite{Amer2012,Amer2015} and fault localization~\cite{Nath2016}.
-The task of learning an SPN has been tackled both in the weight~\cite{Poon2011,Rashwan2016,Zhao2016a} and structure learning scenarios~\cite{Gens2013,Rooshenas2014,Dennis2015,Rahman2016}, that is when a network structure is already available or has to be learned from data together with the model parameters.
-In both cases they have always been evaluated and directly compared to other probabilistic models on their likelihood scores only, even when they have been trained directly as discriminative models~\cite{Gens2012,Adel2015}.
-All in all, SPNs have been learned and exploited as \emph{black box} density estimators.
+Sum-Product Networks (SPNs)~\cite{Poon2011} are tractable density estimators compiling a joint probability distribution into a deep architecture.
+While for classical density estimators such as Probabilistic Graphical Models (PGMs)~\cite{Koller2009}, like Markov Networks (MNs) and Bayesian Networks (BNs), performing exact inference is generally unfeasible---it is exponential in the model treewidth---for SPNs many kinds of queries like marginal and conditional probabilities are computable in linear time in the size of the network~\cite{Poon2011}.
+This is achievable by the presence of structural constraints like \emph{decomposability} and \emph{completeness}~\cite{Poon2011,Peharz2015a}, regarding the \emph{scope} of the nodes---the RVs appearing in the distributions modeled by those nodes.
+SPNs have been successfully employed in several applications, such as computer vision~\cite{Gens2012,Peharz2013}, speech recognition~\cite{Peharz2014a}, natural language processing~\cite{Cheng2014,Molina2017} and activity recognition~\cite{Amer2015}.
+The task of learning an SPN has been tackled both in the weight~\cite{Poon2011,Rashwan2016,Zhao2016a} and structure learning scenarios~\cite{Gens2013,Rooshenas2014,Dennis2015,Rahman2016,DBLP:journals/corr/HsuKP17}.